davidsbatista/davidsbatista.net/_posts/2017-11-13-Conditional_Random_Fields.md

 $$\bar{w}\ f(y_{i-1}, y_{i}, \bar{x}, i)$$

-Since we took the $$\exp$$ out, this score could be positive or negative, intuitively, this score will be relatively high if the state transition is plausible, relatively low if this transition is implausible.
+Since we took the $$\exp$$ out, this score could be positive or negative, intuitively, this score will be relatively high if the state transition is plausible, and relatively low if this transition is implausible.

 The decoding problem is then to find an entire sequence of states such that the sum of the transition scores is maximized.
 We can again solve this problem using a variant of the Viterbi algorithm, in a very similar way to the decoding algorithm for HMMs or MEMMs.

 ---

-The denominator, also called the partition function:
+The denominator is also called the partition function:

 $$ Z(\bar{x},w)= {\sum\limits_{\bar{y}' \in Y} \exp(\sum\limits_{j} w_{j} F_{j}(\bar{x},\bar{y}'))}$$

 is useful to compute a marginal probability.
-For example, this is useful for measuring the model's confidence in it's predicted labeling over a segment of input.
+For example, this is useful for measuring the model's confidence in its predicted labelling over a segment of input.
 This marginal probability can be computed efficiently using the forward-backward algorithm.
-See the references section for demonstrations on how this is achieved.
+See the references section for demonstrations of how this is achieved.

 ### __Parameter Estimation__